tinyblockchain/420-farm-token/README.md

 Grow digital farms, earn rewards by staking tokens, earn max rewards by staking NFT, and collect exotic NFT.

 Start Germination period, COINS join a pool up to 3 days.
 You will receive a proportional percentage of 420,000 tokens a single Germination Period.
 Only 420,000 tokens will be created per Germination periods, for a total of 10 Germination periods ending in a fixed supply of 4,200,000 tokens.
 All tokens will be distributed to the community.
-If the minimum COINS is reached, all new Tokens will be released into your staking pool and available for claiming a day after the final Germination Period.
-If the minimum COINS are not meet, than all new Tokens will be retracted and total COINS (minus all network fees) will be returned for claiming on the 31th day.
+If the minimum COINS is reached, all new Tokens will be released into your pool and available for claiming 1 day after the final Germination Period.
+If the minimum COINS are not meet, than all new Tokens will be retracted and total COINS (minus all network fees) will be available for claiming 1 day after the final Germination Period.

 - Day 1.
 START Germination period batch A
 - Day 4.
 START Germination period batch B